 Subscription is a great way to monetize a desktop application because it allows app providers to receive revenue as long as the customer is using the software.
 There are three different types of subscriptions, so let’s take a look at each one.

 Traditional subscription means that a user pays once in a certain period, which is most often a month, and after this the customer has unrestricted access to all of the possible functions that an app enables.

 The next type of desktop software monetization models is called “free trial”.
 It is a very common approach among those who want to monetize a desktop application successfully.
 In all likelihood, this option is widely used by the providers of high-quality software.
 Despite it being quite popular, it is understandable why sometimes it leads to dissatisfaction from the user’s side: first you use an app with all of its features, and then suddenly you are not allowed to do it anymore until you pay.
 However, it is a good strategy, thus, used very often.

 Probably, one moment in which this option gives up to the next one called “freemium” is that after the free trial has ended, a customer cannot use it at all, unlike the next solution.

-The concept of freemium subscription, how it has already been mentioned, implies that a customer has free access only to a certain range of the possible features.
+The concept of freemium subscription, as it has already been mentioned, implies that a customer has free access only to a certain range of possible features.
 The others are available for some specific price.
 A great advantage of such an option is that if a user refuses to pay for the features restricted in a free version of an app, he still can use it, just without them.